 The audit program is developed using a risk-based approach to ensure timely and efficient allocation of our resources.
 The program addresses our Regulatory Policy, legislative requirements and the AS/NZ ISO 19011:2019 guideline for auditing management systems.

-Our audit program focuses on:
+Our 2023-2024 audit program will focus on:

-- Extreme, High A, B, C consequence category dams
+- Extreme and High consequence category dams

 - Dams where there is active design, construction or major modification